The most common chronic skin condition in the United States, acne generally develops during puberty but can continue beyond age 40.

 - Psoriatic arthritis; and

 Treatment for psoriasis focuses on managing the symptoms and severity of flare-ups, such as skin inflammation.
-While your skin specialist in Boardman with Advanced Dermatology and Skin Cancer Center will determine a treatment plan specifically for your needs, common treatments include:
+While your skin specialist with Advanced Dermatology and Skin Cancer Center will determine a treatment plan specifically for your needs, common treatments include:

 - Topical corticosteroids;